Modern Greek literature: War of Independence

 The War of Independence against the Ottoman Empire broke out in early 1821 and had an immediate and profound effect on Greek literature.
 In mainland Greece, literature was sidelined but not nullified, as men of letters tried to inject enthusiasm into the population.
 Folk poetry, essentially songs inspired by events of the times, also proliferated.
 Literature proper was nourished mainly in the Ionian islands, now a British protectorate, but maintaining strong cultural ties with Italy.

-Andreas Kalvos was born in Zakynthos, but lived most of his early years in Europe, many of which accompanying Ugo Foscolo as his secretary.
+Andreas Kalvos was born in Zakynthos, but lived most of his early years abroad, many of which accompanying Ugo Foscolo as his secretary.
 His work in Greek consists of two collections published while living in Switzerland and France, The Lyre (1824) and Lyric Poems (1826).
 These twenty odes are celebrations of the Greek revolution, and combine Neoclassicism with Romanticism.
 Kalvos also wrote a few poems and three tragedies in Italian, and prose texts in English.
 His poetry was met with indifference by his contemporaries, but was rediscovered and reassessed in the late 19th century.

 Dionysios Solomos hailed from Zakynthos, too, and studied in Italy, where he was introduced to the ideas of the Enlightenment, Classicism and emerging Romanticism.
 His first poems were written in Italian, but his appearance in Greek letters coincides with the commencement of the War.
 In 1823, Solomos composed Hymn to Liberty, a poem of 158 quatrains, the first two stanzas of which constitute the national anthem of Greece.
 During that period he also wrote The Destruction of Psara, The Free Besieged, and The Woman of Zakynthos.
 Solomos is characterized by experimentalism in both language and form, having introduced into Greek a number of Western metrics (e.g. ottava rima, terza rima) that freed Greek poetry from the compulsion toward the decapentasyllabic verse.
 His poems were written in the demotic language, showcasing that it can be used in poetry of high aesthetic quality.

 Literary activity in Ionian islands was not limited to poetry.
 Ioannis Zambelios from Lefkada was a prolific writer, recognised for his attempts to revive Greek theatre.
 He also wrote short stories, poems, and essays.
 Zakynthian noblewoman Elizabeth Moutzan-Martinegou is considered the first female writer of modern Greece.
 She translated works of ancient literature and wrote poems and plays, most of which are now lost.
 Today, she is best remembered for her autobiography, and has been described as the "progenitor of Greek feminist thought".